 Snail cream sounds strange.
 But the mucus (yes, mucus) secreted by snails contains protein, elastin, and hyaluronic acid, all of which are great for your skin.
 While dermatologists may be divided on whether snail mucus contains a high enough concentration of these ingredients to be truly effective, Korean skin-care companies have bet big on the idea.
 This product by Mizon is one of the most popular, and it doesn’t smell like a mollusk; it does, however, have a slightly gluey texture, but it’s not unpleasant.
 Friends of mine who have acne-prone skin tell me this does a great job of moisturizing without making your face oily.

 If you’re a true newbie to Korean skin care, Charlotte Cho, the founder of the Korean beauty site Soko Glam, can save you from having to browse hundreds of blogs by putting all of the information in one quick and fun read.

 This is one of those K-beauty products that fanatics buy backups of before even running out.
 It’s so frequently sold out that I haven’t even tried it yet!
 But my K-beauty friends tell me they love it because it smells like rose petals (you can actually see bits of petal in the formula), has such elegant packaging, and is automatically TSA-approved: The oil-based wash is compressed into a stick that takes up no more room than a Chapstick.

-The Strategist is a new site designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
-Some of our latest conquests include the best rolling luggage, water bottles, umbrellas, nail clippers, and yoga mats.
-Note that all prices are subject to change.
+The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
+Some of our latest conquests include the best hair care essentials, whitening toothpaste, very black mascara, tinted lip balm, acne mask, magnifying mirror, and all-natural deodorant.
+We update links when possible, but note that deals can expire and all prices are subject to change.

 If you buy something through our links, New York may earn an affiliate commission.